 Some tips for rookie mums (not me anymore!?)

-• Have supplies at the ready – as she gets older, give her a little kit to put into her school bag with a few pads, fresh knickers and wipes, just in case.
+As she gets older, give her a little kit to put into her school bag with a few pads or period undies, fresh knickers and wipes, just in case.

-• Don’t worry too much – and don’t make a fuss.
+… and try not to make a fuss.
 They really don’t like that.
 (I got told I don’t need to ask if she is okay every five minutes, just twice a day is enough.)

-• Your daughter will likely take it all in her stride – My daughter announced her period had finished just as matter-of-factly as she announced its arrival.
-I gently suggested she might need to just wear something for another 24hrs, just in case.
+Your daughter will likely take it all in her stride.
+My daughter announced her period had finished just as matter-of-factly as she announced its arrival.
+I gently suggested she might need to just wear something for another 24 hours, just in case.

-My daughter settled on having tampons in the bathroom for when she feels ready and ordering some Modi Bodi (a great Aussie company) period underwear.
+My daughter settled on having tampons in the bathroom for when she feels ready and ordering some Modibodi (a great Aussie small business) period underwear.
 Given how environmentally friendly all the girls are these days, they may wish to use things that are reusable such as period underwear and cups, so be prepared for that.
 Plus unless they are the first to start their periods, they will likely want to fit in and do whatever their friends are doing.

 Just remember, you’ve got this, Mum!